Trung28899/MERN-Memory-Project/README.txt

         +, See App.js in useEffect() for setting up
         +, See ./components/Posts/Posts.js under useSelector()
             for how to get information from redux

+5. Working on form:
+    - Code in 7th Commit
+    - See ./components/Form/Form.js